edgelesssys/marblerun/docs/docs/architecture/security.md

 Alongside the *Root CA Certificate*, the Coordinator generates an X.509 *Intermediate Certificate* and corresponding asymmetric key pair, again using ECDSA with P256.
 The *Intermediate Certificate* is signed by the Coordinator's *Root CA Certificate* and rotated with every manifest update.
-When you push an update to the manifest (for example, bump up the *SecurityVersion* of a Mable), the *Intermediate Certificate* will change.
+When you push an update to the manifest (for example, bump up the *SecurityVersion* of a Marble), the *Intermediate Certificate* will change.
-Instances with the new version won't authenticate with instances of the old version and vice versa.
+Marbles instances of the new version won't authenticate with instances of the old version and vice versa.
 Hence, no data flow is happening between different *SecurityVersions* of your application.
 However, the *Root CA Certificate* doesn't change.
 So you can still verify the Coordinator and your application from the outside and ensure it's the same instance you might have interacted with.
-Applications interacting with the MarbleRun deployment should use the intermediate certificate as CA to make manifest updates observable: if the manifest changes, connections to the deployment will fail.
+Applications interacting with the MarbleRun deployment should use the intermediate certificate as CA to make manifest updates observable:
+If the manifest changes, connections to the deployment will fail.
-The application owner can then review the changes and install the new intermediate certificate to approve them.
+The application user can then review the changes and install the new intermediate certificate to approve them.
 If such observability isn't required, the application can use the root certificate as CA.
 In that case, the application will continue to work even if the manifest changes.